How to Create EC2 Instance in AWS Step by Step

 Note: You must specify an AMI when you create your EC2 instance in AWS.

 I am going with Linux 2.
-It is also eligible for free tier.
+It is also eligible for a free tier.
 You can select as per your requirement.

 Step 4: Choose an Instance Type

-Instance Type is basically selection of hardware configurations for your instance for example CPU, memory, storage, and networking capacity.
+Instance Type is basically the selection of hardware configurations for your instance for example CPU, memory, storage, and networking capacity.

 Suggested Read: How to choose right instance type for your workload.